2 Things Your Resume Should Be Doing

 -Identified and corrected dryer efficiency issues resulting in all 50 loads of clothes being dried in 7.5 hours

 -Ironed 40 loads of clothes in 2 hours which was not a requirement of my role and this led to my promotion to Chief Laundry Officer

 Which candidate would you want to call in for an interview?

 Here’s the point.
-You can list a bunch of stuff or you can deliver impact statements that show your next boss that you are passionate, hard-working, results oriented, and you understand that KPIs (key performance indicators) because that’s how you’ll be measured in your new job.
+You can list a bunch of stuff or you can deliver impact statements that show your next boss that you are passionate, hard-working, results-oriented, and you understand the KPIs (key performance indicators) because that’s probably how you’ll be measured in your new job.

 The rule of ONE SIZE FITS ALL is great for earrings and ponchos.
 That’s it.

 Resumes should not ever be considered ONE SIZE FITS ALL.
 Your one resume is not going to fit every job.
 If you’ve been working for a while, then you’ve acquired a lot of skills, but no one cares about everything you can do.
 I had an ironing job once.
 Unless I’m applying to iron someone’s clothes…WHO REALLY CARES?